JohnTerragnoli/ECE382_Lab03/README.md

 ||||
 ||||

 The waveform from the logic analyzer can be seen below.
 This was attained from running Dr. Coulston's code and clicking "single run" while the SW3 button was hit and released.
+This was done for a rising edge, even though this information was not displayed on the screen.
 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/Plain%20Screenshot.JPG "Plain Screenshot")

 The data signal "My Bus 1[0]" is exactly the same as in the example.